 When you are at golf resort hotels, you often can charge golf-associated fees to your room.
 If you combine that with a hotel credit card, which often gives extra points for charges at that hotel chain, you can rack up points quickly.
 You then can use those hotel points for future hotel stays or, in some cases, future rounds of golf.

 For instance, Marriott has a golf rewards program that allows you to redeem points for rounds of golf and earn points for use toward future rounds of golf.
-If you like golf and frequently stay at Marriotts, you might consider the Marriott Rewards Premier Plus Credit Card (annual fee: $95), which gives you 6 points per $1 on Marriott charges and 2 points per $1 on all else.
+If you like golf and frequently stay at Marriotts, you might consider the Marriott Rewards Premier Plus Credit Card (annual fee: $95), which gives you 6 points per $1 on Marriott charges at participating Marriott Rewards and SPG hotels and 2 points per $1 on all else.

 See related: 5 credit card perks that save you money